Evolutionary Retrofitting: The AfterLearnER Algorithm

-The AfterLearnER algorithm and its default parameter settings are presented in~\cref{mainalg}.
-Given an \al{} (\cref{sec:vc}) to be minimized on some validation set $\mathcal V$ (running the trained model at hand on the data points in $\mathcal V$), AfterLearnER needs an integer $k$ (number of runs), a list of black-box optimization algorithms, and a list of possible budgets.
-It then loops k independent times (\Cref{alg:loop} ), launching (Line 4) one randomly chosen black-box algorithm in the list (Line 2) to minimize the \al{} on $\mathcal V$ for one of the available budgets (Line 3).
-The result of the run is stored (Line 5) and the best results of the $k$ runs is returned by AfterLearnER (Line 7).
+The AfterLearnER algorithm and its default hyperparameter settings are presented in~\cref{mainalg}.
+Given an \al{} to be minimized on some validation set $\mathcal V$ (running the trained model at hand on the data points in $\mathcal V$), AfterLearnER needs an integer $k$ (the number of times the embedded optimizer(s) will be launched within one run of AfterLearnER, hereafter called number of {\bf internal runs}), a non-empty list of black-box optimization algorithms, and a list of possible budgets.
+It then loops k independent times (\Cref{alg:loop}), launching (Line 4) one randomly chosen black-box algorithm in the list (Line 2) to minimize the \al{} on $\mathcal V$, until exhausting one of the available budgets (Line 3).
+The result of the run is stored (Line 5), and the best result of the $k$ internal runs is returned by AfterLearnER (Line 7).

-By default, the list of black-box algorithms is made of a single algorithm, the wizard $NGOpt$ \cite{NGOpt}, presented in more details in~\cref{sec:ngopt}.
+By default, the list of black-box algorithms is made of a single algorithm; the wizard $NGOpt$ \cite{NGOpt}, presented in more detail in~\cref{sec:ngopt}.
 As a wizard, it can work in all dimensions/domains/budgets.
 The budget and the number of runs depend on the expected computational cost and the available overall compute budget.
-See \cref{mainparam} for some examples of AfterLearnER settings used in this work.
+See \cref{mainparam} for some examples of AfterLearnER settings used in the present work.